 With Memorial Day approaching, there are a few etiquette reminders for upholding a respectful cemetery visit:

-If you are interested in learning more about cemeteries, burial options, or the connection between gravesites and grief, contact your local funeral home.
-The professionals there can also help assist you in designing a permanent memorial for you or a loved one.
+If you are interested in learning more about cemeteries, burial options, or the connection between gravesites and grief, call us at the funeral home today.
+We can also help assist you in designing a permanent memorial for you or a loved one.